t6kke/BadmintonSkillCalculator/README.md

 - Add ELO confidence value and use it to handle ELO gain/loss.
 - Fix excel parser being dependant on results information.
 - Tournament results statistics report users games count.
 This change will be in the future since this has to change when matches consist of multiple games.
+- Migrate all verbose and regular print statements to use new output utility package
+- Improve console output of information

 ### Far Future